CreasaBE/RTBH/README.md

 ---
 Please note this is still under construction at this moment.
 Everything is still being populated and tested

-Remarkds and/or comments are always welcome, but please keep it civil
+Remarks and/or comments are always welcome, but please keep it civil
 ***

 All configs and scripts are made with bits of code found from other users.